Travis King’s sister says US soldier who crossed into North Korea is ‘not the type to just disappear’ – KION546

 “The outreach that we have made to North Korea through diplomatic channels has still not been answered,” Miller said at a State Department briefing.

-The development comes after the deputy commander of UN Command said last week that a “conversation has commenced” with North Korea over King.
-Gen. Andrew Harrison said at the time that the case of King is still under investigation and he could not provide further detail on the private.
+Last week the deputy commander the United Nations Command, the force which runs the southern side of the Joint Security Area, said last week that a “conversation has commenced” with North Korea over King.

+In a statement sent to CNN on Thursday, UNC Director of Public Affairs Col. Isaac Taylor said: “The KPA [North Korean Army] has responded to the United Nations Command with regards to Private King.
+In order not to interfere with our efforts to get him home, we will not go into details at this time.”

 King’s family vowed Wednesday night to push for his return.